petrelharp/madison-sept-2018/madison-2018-talk.md

 ## Conclusions

-- shared targets of linked selection across taxa
+- Emergence of landscape of diversity across $\approx$ 1.5 million years!

-- and across $\approx$ 1.5 million years
+- Shared targets of linked selection across taxa?

 . . .

-- but, what *kind* of linked selection?
+- But, what *kind* of linked selection?

 <!-- section SIMULATION -->